cheezy/testgen/Readme.md

         └── pages
 ```

-There are options that can be provided to have the project configure to use different gems.
-Here are a few:
+There are options that can be provided to configure the project to use different gems.
+Below are the options available:

 ## Web testing